Reconfigurable Intelligent Surfaces in Challenging Environments: Underwater, Underground, Industrial and Disaster: Advances of RIS technology

 \subsection{Challenging environments}

-In the following sections, we discuss four most relevant scenarios associated with CEs.
-The importance of some of these scenarios and their characteristics have been discussed in \cite{rashvand2017wireless,8543577}.
+In the following sections, we discuss four most relevant CEs.
+The importance of some of these environments and their characteristics have been discussed in \cite{rashvand2017wireless,8543577}.
 We start with the underwater and underground communications, where the propagation medium is the main challenge for the system design.
 Then, we move on to the industrial and disaster environments, where the large number of obstacles impacts the signal propagation.
 Note that we do not address higher-layer challenges for the network design such as routing and topology control, which depend on the actual applications and system configuration.
 Instead, we focus on the challenges associated with the connectivity and digital signal transmission.
+Nevertheless, high OSI layers will be certainly addressed in future research on RIS-assisted communication both in traditional environments and in CE.